elproffesore/website/src/content.md

 ### Portfolio
 Hi my name is Philipp and I study [Design & Computation](https://www.newpractice.net/study) at Technische Universität Berlin and Universität der Künste Berlin.
 I’m interested in data and media visualization, interfaces and media theory.
-Through my studies, projects and work I aim at disentangling the weird parts of technology.
+Through my studies, projects and work I try to critically examine technology and create software that enables groups not profits.
 ---
 [Me]
 ---